engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

-=== Custom Twitter Feeds (Tweets Widget) ===
+=== Custom Twitter Feeds - A Tweets Widget or X Feed Widget ===
 Author: Smash Balloon
 Contributors: smashballoon, craig-at-smash-balloon, am, smub Support Website: http://smashballoon/custom-twitter-feeds/
-Tags: Twitter, Twitter feed, Twitter Tweets, Twitter widget, Custom Twitter Feed Requires at least: 4.1
+Tags: Twitter, Twitter feed, X feed, Twitter widget, Custom Twitter Feed Requires at least: 4.1
-Tested up to: 6.3
+Tested up to: 6.4
-Stable tag: 2.2
+Stable tag: 2.2.1
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display Twitter tweets from any public user account in a clean, attractive looking feed that updates weekly.
+Display X posts (Twitter tweets) from any public user account in a clean, attractive looking feed that updates weekly.

 == Description ==
-Display **completely customizable**, **responsive** and **search engine crawlable** Twitter feeds on your website.
-The Custom Twitter Feeds plugin will display any user timeline tweets that completely match the look and feel of your site and includes tons of customization options!
+Display a **completely customizable**, **responsive** and **search engine crawlable** X feed or Twitter feed on your website.
+The Custom Twitter Feeds plugin will display any user timeline posts or tweets that completely match the look and feel of your site and includes tons of customization options!

 https://www.youtube.com/watch?v=RQ5lXKQo9qw

 = Features =
 * **Quick 3-Step Feed Creation** – create a Twitter feed in just 3 steps with our guided flow to help you do this, even if you’re a WordPress newbie
 * **Completely Customizable** – by default, your user timeline feed will inherit your theme's styles – automatically
-* Twitter feed content is **crawlable by search engines**, adding SEO value to your site
+* X posts (Twitter feed) content is **crawlable by search engines**, adding SEO value to your site
 * **Completely responsive and mobile-optimized** – your Twitter feed looks great on any screen size and on any device
-* Easily display a Twitter feed from any Twitter user – you can quickly connect 1 public Twitter account for absolutely free
+* Easily display an X Feed (Twitter feed) from any Twitter user – you can quickly connect 1 public Twitter account for absolutely free
 * Using our Site Key and a verified email address, you can **automatically refresh your Twitter feed** once a week so you can showcase fresh Twitter content on your site at zero cost
 * Post caching means that your Twitter feed loads **lightning fast**.
 * **Load more** of your Tweets with the 'Load More' button